robsonsmartins/usbflashprog/software/BUILD.md

 Doxygen is not required to compile the binaries, but it can be useful if you want to generate the project's API documentation.

+To install Doxygen:

-To install Doxygen, download the latest version for Windows from the [Doxygen Downloads Page](https://www.doxygen.nl/download.html).
+1. Download the latest version for Windows from the [Doxygen Downloads Page](https://www.doxygen.nl/download.html).
 The version used in this tutorial was [doxygen-1.9.1-setup.exe](https://doxygen.nl/files/doxygen-1.9.1-setup.exe).

-Run the installer.
+2. Run the installer.
 When prompted, change the install location to a simple and easy path, such as `c:\doxygen`.

-Install all components.
+3. Install all components.

 #### Install GraphViz \[Optional\]